 Tax rules for limited companies

 After they set up a limited company, as well as a director, people become an employee of their company who pays income tax (as any other staff member) through a scheme called PAYE (pay as you earn).
 The salaries of company directors are usually enhanced with dividends, which can provide a tax advantage.
 No tax is payable on the first £2,000 of dividend income.
-Income over the dividend allowance is taxed at 7.5% for basic rate tax payers, 32.5% for higher rate tax payers and 38.1% for additional rate payers.
-This allowance has reduced significantly (previously £5,000 tax free since April 2016).
+Income over this dividend allowance is taxed at 8.75% for basic rate tax payers, 33.75% for higher rate tax payers and 39.35% for additional rate payers.
 Tax and NICs are deducted via the company's payroll, which the employer must set up.
 The company must also pay employer's NICs for its staff.

-Corporation tax of 19% must be paid yearly on company profits (the small profits and main rates of corporation tax were aligned in April 2015).
+Corporation tax of 19% must be paid yearly on company profits.
+This main rate will increase to 25% from April 2023 onwards.
 You (or your accountant) must work out how much Corporation Tax is due and pay the money to HM Revenue & Customs (HMRC), usually within nine months of company year-end.